Welcome

 North Moody Informational Page

-Disclaimer: This is an Informational Page Not representing in any way the nonprofit corporation North Moody Homeowners Assn, Inc. No warranty is made for any information herein.
+Disclaimer: This is solely an Informational Page not representing in any way the nonprofit corporation North Moody Homeowners Assn, Inc. No warranty is made for any information herein.
 The author is not an attorney & no legal advice is intended.

-The North Moody Subdivision is a quiet, rural residential community in Lanier County, Georiga about 4 miles north of Moody AFB.
-Most homes are about ten years old and as of 2024, the current sales prices range from just under $200,000 to about $260,000.
+The North Moody Subdivision is a quiet, rural residential community in Lanier County, Georgia about 4 miles north of Moody AFB.
+Most homes are about fifteen years old and as of 2025, the current sales prices range from aboutr $220,000 to about $295,000.
 All homes are on half acre lots with slab and frame construction and vinyl or Hardie board siding.
-Many military families that have purchased homes in the North Moody subdivision have realized very favorable gains upon resale, but not so much as of 2024.
+Many military families that have purchased homes in the North Moody subdivision have realized very favorable gains upon resale, but not so much as of 2025.
 A recorded home owners association exists with very mild restrictions and very low assessments that pay for general road and grounds maintenance.

 The association was incorporated in May of 2009 with the filing of Articles of Incorporation, as well as Bylaws, with the Georgia Secretary of State, in compliance with Title 14, Chapter 3 of the Georgia code.
 At the same time, a Declaration of Restrictive Covenants was recorded locally with the Lanier County Clerk of the Superior Court in Book 206, Page 7-13.